Icinga/icinga2/doc/6-distributed-monitoring.md

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_wizard_06.png)

-Once install and configuration is done, Icinga 2 is automatically started as a Windows service.
+After the installation and configuration Icinga 2 is automatically started as a Windows service.

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_running_service.png)

-The Icinga 2 configuration is located inside the `C:\ProgramData\icinga2` directory.
+The Icinga 2 configuration is stored inside the `C:\ProgramData\icinga2` directory.
-If you click `Examine Config` in the setup wizard, it will open a new explorer window.
+If you click `Examine Config` in the setup wizard, it will open a new Explorer window.

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_wizard_examine_config.png)

 The configuration files can be modified with your favorite editor.

-Configuration validation is done similar to the linux pendant on the Windows shell:
+To validate the configuration on Windows open a terminal and enter the following command:

     C:> icinga2.exe daemon -C

-**Note**: You have to run this command in a shell with `administrator` permissions.
+**Note**: You have to run this command in a shell with `administrator` privileges.

 In case you want to restart the Icinga 2 service, run `services.msc` and restart the `icinga2` service.
-Alternatively you can use the `net {start,stop}` CLI commands.
+Alternatively, you can use the `net {start,stop}` CLI commands.

-Now that you've succesfully installed a satellite/client please proceed to the [configuration modes](6-distributed-monitoring.md#distributed-monitoring-configuration-modes).
+Now that you've succesfully installed a satellite/client, please proceed to the [configuration modes](6-distributed-monitoring.md#distributed-monitoring-configuration-modes).

 ## <a id="distributed-monitoring-configuration-modes"></a> Configuration Modes

 There are different ways to ensure that the Icinga 2 cluster nodes execute checks, send notifications, etc.

-The following modes differ in the way the host/service object configuration is synchronized among nodes and checks are executed.
+Two different modes are available for synchronizing the host/service object's configuration between nodes and for executing checks:

-* [Top down](6-distributed-monitoring.md#distributed-monitoring-top-down).
-This mode syncs the configuration and commands from the master into child zones.
+* [Top down](6-distributed-monitoring.md#distributed-monitoring-top-down): This mode sends the configuration and commands from the master to the child zones.
 * [Bottom up](6-distributed-monitoring.md#distributed-monitoring-bottom-up).
 This mode leaves the configuration on the child nodes and requires an import on the parent nodes.

-Read the chapter carefully and decide upon your requirements which way fits best for your environments.
-You should not mix them -- that will overly complicate your setup.
+The next sections describe the differences and how to set up the two modes.

-Check results are synced all the way up from the child nodes to the parent nodes.
+Read them carefully before you decide on one of the two options -- do not mix them, as this will make things unnecessarily complicated.

+**Note**: Check results are always send from the child nodes to the parent nodes.
 That happens automatically and is ensured by the cluster protocol.

 ### <a id="distributed-monitoring-top-down"></a> Top Down

-This is the most commonly used mode gathered from community feedback.
+According to feedback that we've received from the community, This is the most commonly used mode.

-There are two different behaviours with check execution:
+There are two different behaviors with check execution:

-* Send a command execution event remotely, the scheduler still runs on the parent node
+* Send a command execution event remotely: The scheduler still runs on the parent node.
-* Sync the host/service objects directly to the child node, checks are executed locally
+* Sync the host/service objects directly to the child node: Checks are executed locally.

-Again -- it does not matter whether this is a `client` or a `satellite` which is receiving configuration or command execution events.
+Again, it does not matter whether this is a `client` or a `satellite` which is receiving configuration or command execution events.

 ### <a id="distributed-monitoring-top-down-command-endpoint"></a> Top Down Command Endpoint

 This mode will force the Icinga 2 node to execute commands remotely on a specified endpoint.
-The host/service object configuration is located on the master/satellite and the client only needs the CheckCommand object definitions used.
+The host/service object configuration is located on the master/satellite and the client only needs the CheckCommand object definitions being used there.

 ![Icinga 2 Distributed Top Down Command Endpoint](images/distributed-monitoring/icinga2_distributed_top_down_command_endpoint.png)

 Advantages:

-* No local checks defined on the child node (client)
+* No local checks need to be defined on the child node (client).
 * Light-weight remote check execution (asynchronous events)
-* No replay log necessary on child node disconnect (ensure to set `log_duration=0` on the parent node)
+* No [replay log](6-distributed-monitoring.md#distributed-monitoring-advanced-hints-command-endpoint-log-duration) is necessary for the child node.
-* Pin checks to specific endpoints (if the child zone consists of 2 endpoints)
+* Pin checks to specific endpoints (if the child zone consists of 2 endpoints).

 Disadvantages:

-* If the child node is not connected, no more checks are executed
+* If the child node is not connected, no more checks are executed.
-* Requires additional configuration attribute specified in host/service objects
+* Requires additional configuration attribute specified in host/service objects.
 * Requires local `CheckCommand` object configuration.
 Best practice is to use a [global config zone](6-distributed-monitoring.md#distributed-monitoring-global-zone-config-sync).

-In order that all involved nodes will accept configuration and/or commands you'll need to configure the `Zone` and `Endpoint` hierarchy on all nodes.
+To make sure that all nodes involved will accept configuration and/or commands, you need to configure the `Zone` and `Endpoint` hierarchy on all nodes.

 * `icinga2-master1.localdomain` is the configuration master in this scenario.
 * `icinga2-client2.localdomain` acts as client which receives command execution messages via command endpoint from the master.
-In addition it receives global check command configuration from the master.
+In addition, it receives the global check command configuration from the master.

-Put the endpoint and zone configuration on **both** nodes into `/etc/icinga2/zones.conf`.
+Include the endpoint and zone configuration on **both** nodes in the file `/etc/icinga2/zones.conf`.

-The endpoint configuration could look like this:
+The endpoint configuration could look like this, for example:

     object Endpoint "icinga2-master1.localdomain" {
       host = "192.168.56.101"